 The start is staggered which is much nicer than in SA; there was no congestion, there was loads of space in the start pens, and nobody was shoving or trying to get to the front.
 Likewise you were timed both gun to mat and mat to mat (gun timing is for your start pen).
 The downside of this is there were no pacesetters; I am not sure how you would manage pacesetting with this type of start – in total there were 12 starting groups spread over about 40 minutes.
 The other big difference is there were LOTS of headphones, I estimate at least 25% of the crowd were wearing headphones.

 The race starts on a rural route (Marathon is a very small town), with farms and fields on the side, interspersed with small villages.
 Near the start there were children at the side of the road handing out olive branches to the runners (a sign of peace).

-The villages are so small that many of them still have town PA systems on the street light poles, all of which were playing Greek music, and I saw a lot of Greek dancing and costumes.
+The villages are so small that many of them still have town PA systems on the street light poles, all of which were playing Greek music, and I saw a lot of Greek dancing and consumes.
 There were even a few barefoot Greek warriors running the race complete with swords and shields.

 Some of the entertainment

 There was loads of crowd support as you ran through the small towns, I traded at least 1000 high fives with the kids, there were lots of bravos being shouted, and live music and dancing. but as soon as you left the villages it was suddenly quiet and introspective.

 The route was hillier than expected.
 Even though the total climb is only 400m, the main hill is a gently yet long and energy-sapping 13km climb, starting around the 18k mark.
 I was relieved to get to the top of that hill (give me Chappies any day).

 At the end of the 13k hill; I was so glad to crest this climb